reliverse/rse/src/arg/add/readme.md

 # Reliverse CLI: `add` command

 > **Note**: This command is currently in the development and may have some limitations.
+This README.md will be updated over time.
 Feedback is welcome!

 [📦 NPM](https://npmjs.com/@reliverse/cli) • [💬 Discord](https://discord.gg/Pb8uKbwpsJ) • [💖 GitHub Sponsors](https://github.com/sponsors/blefnk) • [📚 Docs](https://docs.reliverse.org/cli)

-**@reliverse/cli** includes a **`add`** subcommand—internally known as the “Manual Project Builder” or **Composer Mode**.
+**@reliverse/cli** includes a **`reliverse add <something>`** subcommand—internally known as the “Manual Project Builder” or **Composer Mode**.
 This interactive tool helps you **create, customize, and integrate** new or existing projects with **Reliverse Addons** (i.e., integrations for APIs, auth, i18n, DB, frameworks, etc.).

-The `reliverse add -g` command simplifies installing global NPM packages and popular desktop applications directly from your command line.
+The `reliverse add -g <something>` command simplifies installing global NPM packages and popular desktop applications directly from your command line.
 With a user-friendly, interactive prompt system, you can quickly select and install essential tools or specify exactly what you need in one go.

+**Note**: Running `reliverse add` without a target (aka `<something>`) does the same thing as `reliverse init`.

+`reliverse add rule <something>` — Browse and install AI IDE rules for Reliverse, Cursor, Windsurf, Copilot, and more — official and community-sourced.
+Powered by smart caching and auto-conversion to `.mdc` format when needed.

 ## Features